 However, while that may sound just the ticket to you, you may want to bear in mind a few things so you remain healthy on your skiing break.

-There are no heroes when it comes to dressing for a snow holiday.
+There are no heroes when it comes to dressing for a snow holiday, especially when you’re getting an Idaho ski experience.
 Yes, you may want to look your best, but leave that for après ski; when you’re on the slopes and otherwise out and about you’re well advised to wrap up.
 Sure, many winter activities are designed to keep you warm (from skiing to snowboarding and curling to ice-skating), but once you stop and stand still you’ll catch cold faster than a snowman freezes when the temperature drops below zero.

 A snug winter coat, woollen socks, boots, a hat, gloves and thermal underwear are the way to go.
 Think layers and make sure you really think through what the little ones will wear.